New Art/Science Affinities: Content and featured artists

 A common theme that emerges in New Art/Science Affinities is concern for the environment.
-It’s interesting to note that although four of the book’s six creators are women, male artists outnumber female artists in the book.
+It is interesting to note that although four of the book's six creators are women, male artists outnumber female artists in the book.

 Andrea Grover, writes about her discovery while writing the book, "We observed that artists are no longer operating on the periphery of research but conducting research themselves.
 And when artists become scientists, the lines of inquiry pursued become quite expansive."

 The book is divided into 6 chapters with an additional timeline of Art, Science & Technology Intersections.
-The chapters are: